 Discover Bank also has a top-notch savings account that offers some of the best interest rates in the nation, making this an attractive option if you prefer to link your accounts.

 The best part?
-You can earn up to $120 in rewards each year by using your Discover Bank Checking Account.
+You can earn up to $120 in yearly rewards using your Discover Bank Checking Account.
 You can earn $0.10 for each debit card transaction, every bill you pay online, and each time a check you write clears (up to 100 combined transactions each month).

 I love using my cash rewards credit cards, but there are times when you need to use your checking account.
 Why not get rewarded at the same time?